Skip to content

 Hammer, Enamel, Solder

-BCAT’s metals program opened in 2015, allowing students to expand their artistic journey in our ATP program.
-Students are able to learn stone setting, enameling, and soldering, wire wrapping, hammering, stamping, and much more in the metals studio!
-This studio also functions as a “3-D” workspace, where students are welcome to create work with found objects, or venture into other projects with mixed media.
+BCAT’s Metals program opened in 2015, allowing students to expand their artistic journey in our ATP program.
+Students are able to learn stone setting, enameling, soldering, wire wrapping, hammering, stamping, and much more!
+The Metals studio also functions as a “3-D” workspace, where students are welcome to create work with found objects or venture into other projects with mixed media.

-Like ceramics, there is no grading or assignments in metals, creating a no-pressure work zone for our students.
-Instructors work side by side with students to ensure a complete understanding of the media and process.
-In both studios, students are encouraged to create their own ideas and pursue creating pieces unique to them.
+Like Ceramics, there is no grading or assignments in Metals, creating a no-pressure work zone for our students.
+Instructors work alongside students to ensure a complete understanding of the media and process.
+In both studios, students are encouraged to create their own ideas and pursue creating pieces that are unique to them.

 Summer Arts

-At BCAT, we offer a 2 3-week summer intensive courses for eager, determined high school students in grades 9-12 (students entering 9th grade the coming Fall are eligible for enrollment, as well as seniors that just graduated).
-From 10:00am to 3:00pm Monday through Friday, students can come to the center at no cost to themselves or their families for a more focused arts education in ceramics or metals.
-For more information, please contact Community Outreach Specialist for the Arts Mary Kay Palazzo at marykay.palazzo@brockwaycat.org
+At BCAT, we offer two 3-week intensive Summer Sessions for eager, determined high school students in grades 9-12 (students entering 9th grade the coming Fall are eligible for enrollment, as well as seniors that just graduated).
+From 10:00 a.m. to 3:00 p.m.
+Monday through Friday, students can come to the center at no cost to themselves or their families for a more focused arts education in Ceramics or Metals.
+For more information, please contact Community Outreach Specialist Andy Benson at [email protected].

 Get Info!